Research

 Therapeutic & Diagnostic Agents

 In Vitro SelectionMolecular biology students in the lab are evolving functional XNAs with specific target binding affinity (aptamers) and catalytic activity (XNAzymes).
-Functional XNAs isolated from these selections are basis for diagnostic and therapeutic applications.
+Functional XNAs isolated from these selections are basis for diagnostic and therapeutic applications that can be applied to a broad range of biomedical targets.

 Read more…